-SUMMARY INFORMATION TYPE SUMMARY DETAILS Acronym or short title OCTOPUS - Optimal Clinical Trials Platform for Progressive Multiple Sclerosis Long Title of Trial Optimal Clinical Trials Platform for Progressive Multiple Sclerosis Version 4.0 Date 07 Sep-2023 MRC CTU at UCL ID ND001 ISRCTN # ISRCTN14048364 EudraCT # 2021-003034-37 Study Design A multicentre, interventional, multi-arm, multi-stage trial including randomisation, double blinding, placebo control evaluation of treatments for slowing the progression of disability in participants with Secondary Progressive Multiple Sclerosis (SPMS) and Primary Progressive Multiple Sclerosis (PPMS), together termed Progressive Multiple Sclerosis (PMS) Setting Neuroscience sites across the UK Type of Participants to be Studied Adults with PMS Sponsor University College London (UCL) Interventions to be Compared Arm A: Standard of Care (SOC) plus Placebo Arm B: SOC plus R/S Alpha Lipoic Acid (R/S-ALA) Arm C: SOC plus Immediate Release Metformin Definitions of stages Analysis Stage 1 will evaluate the effect of R/S-ALA or metformin on whole brain atrophy rate, compared to control (placebo).
+SUMMARY INFORMATION TYPE SUMMARY DETAILS Acronym or short title OCTOPUS - Optimal Clinical Trials Platform for Progressive Multiple Sclerosis Long Title of Trial Optimal Clinical Trials Platform for Progressive Multiple Sclerosis Version 6.0 Date 29-Jul-2024 MRC CTU at UCL ID ND001 ISRCTN # ISRCTN14048364 EudraCT # 2021-003034-37 Study Design A multicentre, interventional, multi-arm, multi-stage trial including randomisation, double blinding, placebo control evaluation of treatments for slowing the progression of disability in participants with Secondary Progressive Multiple Sclerosis (SPMS) and Primary Progressive Multiple Sclerosis (PPMS), together termed Progressive Multiple Sclerosis (PMS) Setting Neuroscience sites Type of Participants to be Studied Adults with PMS Sponsor University College London (UCL) Interventions to be Compared Arm A: Standard of Care (SOC) plus Placebo Arm B: SOC plus R/S Alpha Lipoic Acid (R/S-ALA) Arm C: SOC plus Immediate Release Metformin Definitions of stages Analysis Stage 1 will evaluate the effect of R/S-ALA or metformin on whole brain atrophy rate, compared to control (placebo).
 125 participants per arm will be included and will receive a final MRI scan at 104 weeks (24 months) follow-up from randomisation.
 Only the treatments showing sufficient promise at Analysis Stage 1 will continue to Analysis Stage 2.
 Analysis Stage 2 - Treatments that show sufficient promise at Analysis Stage 1, will be evaluated by comparing 6 month confirmed disability progression (CDP) against control (placebo).
 This will include 600 participants per arm, who will be followed up for up to 5 years from randomisation.
 Participants included in evaluation at Analysis Stage 1 will also be included in the Analysis Stage 2.
-Please refer to Figure 2 for Recruitment and Analysis time points.
 Study Hypothesis or Objective Selected treatments that target key neurodegenerative, neuroprotective and/or remyelinating pathways in PMS will slow disability progression compared to standard of care.
-Analysis Stage 1 Primary Outcome Whole brain atrophy rate, as measured by the SIENA technique Measure(s)
+Analysis Stage 1 Primary Outcome Measure(s) Whole brain atrophy rate, as measured by the SIENA technique